Pete Corey: Racing career

-Pete Corey chipped in with boyhood pal Kenny Shoemaker in 1949 to buy a 1934 coupe and make it into a stock car.
+Corey chipped in with boyhood pal Kenny Shoemaker in 1949 to buy a 1934 coupe and make it into a stock car.
 They numbered the black racer number 35 to represent the purchase price and began racing New York's Capital District at Burden Lake Speedway, Carroll's Grove Speedway in Troy, Pine Bowl Speedway in Snyders Corners, and State Line Speedway in Bennington, Vermont.
 In 1955, Corey was tapped to drive the Bob Mott owned Li'l Yellow No. 3 and went undefeated during the first five weeks of the 1955 season at Fonda, kickstarting a legend.

 Early in the 1960 season, a racing accident lead to the amputation of the lower section of Corey's left leg, but he returned to action the next season with a prosthetic limb.
-His first race back was at Victoria Speedway in Dunnsville, New York, and in true storybook fashion, Corey won the feature and capped an amazing comeback season by winning the track's point championship.
+His first race back was at Victoria Speedway in Dunnsville, New York.
+Corey won the feature and capped a comeback season by winning the track's point championship.

-Pete Corey was inducted into the Northeast Dirt Modified and the New York State Stock Car Association Halls of Fame.
+Corey was inducted into the Northeast Dirt Modified and the New York State Stock Car Association Halls of Fame.

 Personal life

-Pete Corey enlisted in the United States Navy at the age of 14 at the height of World War II.
+Corey enlisted in the United States Navy at the age of 14 at the height of World War II.
 At the age of 15, after a naval doctor discovered his true age, he was honorably discharged.
 Corey's daughter is former New York State Senator Kathy Marchione.